Immunotherapy Discovery Platform

 Potential Platform Advantages

-The Cloudbreak immunotherapy discovery platform is similar to certain cancer immunotherapies in that it uses components with two binding sites, one that binds to a cell surface target and a second that binds to specific receptors on immune cells.
+The Cloudbreak immunotherapy discovery platform is similar to certain cancer immunotherapies in that it uses components with two binding sites, one that binds to a cell surface target and a second that binds to specific receptors on immune cells – with the added benefit that the cell surface targeting group can be designed to destroy the pathogen.

 Our Cloudbreak candidates have the potential to feature the following attributes: